aditosoftware/docker-icinga2/README.md

 # Description

-This is a Docker container with Icinga2 (Icingaweb2 and Icinag2-Classicui), Graphite and Graphite Modul for Icingaweb2
+This is a Docker container with Icinga2 (Icingaweb2 and Icinag2-Classicui).

 ### Update

-1. Update to v2.4
+1. Update to v2.4.10-1
-2. Add option APPUSER,APPPASS for icinga2 api
+2. Now with Ubutu 16.04

 ## Variables